cisco-open/stated-workflow/README.md

 Started tailing...
 Press Ctrl+C to stop.
 "Wedge Antilles"
 ```
+This explains why you should use the "dash syntax", like `/rebelForces/-` to append an element to an array which is
+a safe operation to perform concurrently.

 ## Pure Function Pipelines - $serial and $parallel
 A tried and true strategy for avoiding concurrent state mutation is to use pure functions like this, that pipeline the